theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/amazon-aws-s3.md

 - [CSV Settings](csv-flat-file.md/#csv-settings)
 - [Convert / Encoding](csv-flat-file.md/#convert-encoding)

+#### JSON Settings

+To use the JSON file format, no further settings are necessary.

 #### Parquet Settings

 The settings for file type *Parquet* correspond to the settings of the *Flat File Parquet* destination: